 ―Kevin Brockmeier, author of The Ghost Variations

 JESSICA BRYANT KLAGMANN studied writing in Fairbanks, Alaska.
 Every good idea she’s ever had came while running, so she tries to stay within sight of a mountain or canyon trail at all times.
-She and her family live in northern New Mexico, but they also spend time in Maine, where they’re restoring the trees of a hundred-acre forest.
+She lives with her husband and two kids in northern New Mexico.

 Extended bio here.